EshamAaqib/WSO2-LT_IAM_AND_LDAP/README.md

 ![AddingUsers](https://user-images.githubusercontent.com/75664650/128352404-a9205779-0bd3-44a9-90d8-6f0364bb3da6.png)

-### 4.2) After following the above step you will be redirected to a new window.
+### 4.2) After following the above step you will be redirected to a new page.
 Click Add New User. ( I have attached a screenshot as well)

 ![AddUser1](https://user-images.githubusercontent.com/75664650/128352822-f8cd052b-ebef-40e1-ba91-8ecaa8efea07.png)